 They like to appear helpful, but at best they expect a multiple of interest if they help.
 Everything is just a means to an end and when they have their foot in the door, it starts.

 15. Linguistic fluency

 Linguistic fluency is quite a valued skill.
 But it can be abused by manipulators.
 The basic tool for the manipulation of reality is the manipulation with language.
 Clear communication is avoided and the answers to questions are often evasive.

 16. Gut feeling

 We rarely trust the gut feeling, but it often announces quite early when something is wrong.
 Then often the facts are missing and therefore we do not trust the feeling.
-It is worthwhile to take a closer look in such cases.
+It is worthwhile to take a closer look at such cases.
 The gut feeling is based on experience and takes into account subtle clues that the conscious does not notice.

 17. Additional perspectives

-To protect yourself from manipulators, it is important to know yourself, your own values and priorities.
-Anyone who is able to recognize clues about the properties of a manipulator can learn to deal with such people and their manipulation attempts.
+To protect yourself from manipulators, it is important to know yourself, your values and priorities.
+Anyone who can recognize clues about the properties of a manipulator can learn to deal with such people and their manipulation attempts.